Research is necessary for all creative writing projects. Learn the basics of research for creative writing from an award-winning author.

-So I called up my friend, Liz Walker, who wrote a mystery novel set during WWII (which won a prize!), to chat about her research process.
+So I called up my friend, Liz Walker, who wrote a mystery novel set during WWII (which has won several prizes!), to chat about her research process.
 What surprised me, was how similar it was to the research I put into most of my writing.

 That statement does require some qualification… while every piece of creative writing requires background research for accuracy and details, historical fiction requires significantly more research.